Usually down the gym, walking the dog or out running in the Yorkshire hills when not on a beanbag writing ✍️

 > Honest conversations around prevalent issues including body image, mental health awareness, and promoting physical and mental wellbeing.

-In January 2020 I was awarded an Honorary Degree from the University of Hull for significant personal achievement and contribution to the discussion around mental health.
+In January 2020 Rachel was awarded an Honorary Degree from the University of Hull for significant personal achievement and contribution to the discussion around mental health.

-I believe we all have "mental health issues" of some kind or another.
-It's time to talk openly and honestly about those.
+"We all have 'mental health issues' of some kind or another.
+It's time to talk openly and honestly about those, and to support each other as we grow in our understanding of mental well-being and self-care."

 A book sharing stories of ordinary people overcoming extraordinary adversity who have been helped by running.